I'm a busy, busy bee.

 My Github profile looks a little sparse these days.
 My day job's work is all in private repos, and my Dreamwidth work, which quieted down for a while while I settled into my job at Safari, is currently taking the form of teaching myself Swift so I can write a Dreamwidth mobile app.

-My blog, Ramblings on Librarianship, Technology, and Academia, and my twitter account, at deborah_gu mostly cover programming, archives, librarianship, technology, accessibility, and children's / young adault literature.
+My blog, Ramblings on Librarianship, Technology, and Academia mostly covers programming, archives, librarianship, technology, accessibility, and children's / young adault literature.

 Selected publications and presentations.